 Can you prevent tear stains in chihuahuas?

 Keeping your chihuahua’s eyes clean and free from eye irritations is key.
-Chihuahuas don’t have a lot of facial fur but if they did keep it trimmed and out of the eyes.
+Chihuahuas don’t have a lot of facial fur but if they do keep it trimmed and out of the eyes.
 There may also be other reasons your chihuahua is getting tear stains.

 Allergies